RCarloniGertosio/SDecGMCA/README.md

 SDecGMCA (Spherical Deconvolution Generalized Morphological Component Analysis) is an algorithm aiming at solving joint Deconvolution and Blind Source Separation (DBSS) problems with spherical data.

+The 2D adaptation of the algorithm can be found [here](https://github.com/RCarloniGertosio/2DecGMCA).

 ## Contents
 1. [Introduction](#intro)
 1. [Procedure](#procedure)